Tyrrrz/CliWrap/Readme.md

 #### Combining execution models with custom pipes

-The different execution models shown above are based on the piping model, but those two concepts are not mutually exclusive.
+The different execution models shown above are based on the piping model, but these two concepts are not mutually exclusive.
-That's because internally they all rely on `PipeTarget.Merge()`, which allows them to wire new pipes while still preserving those configured earlier.
+When running a command this way, existing pipe configurations are preserved and extended using `PipeTarget.Merge()`.

-This means that, for example, you can create a piped command and also execute it as an event stream:
+This means that you can, for example, pipe a command to a file and also execute it as an event stream without any issues:

 ```csharp
 var cmd =